 Apart from the emotional turmoil of losing a home, a property is usually our most important investment.
-Is there anything that can be done to make a dwelling more resilient to a bushfire to mitigate some, if not all of the damage?

 While there will never be a guarantee that your house will survive a blaze under severe circumstances, there are certain strategies you can follow to improve the odds.

 Please note: The State Rural Fire Service and other emergency services put out regular communication regarding fire updates during bushfire incidents and should be seen as the first point of information under all circumstances.
 Strategies to fire-proof a property may minimise the damage, but we do not advise using the home as shelter when emergency services indicate that leaving the area is advisable.
 The safest option is always to leave early!

 Fire resistance starts with design

 To give a building a fighting chance of surviving a bushfire, fire resistant strategies need to be implemented from the design stage.
 Architects and bushfire experts agree that it is time to rethink how we design buildings in bushfire prone areas.